Park City's Neighborhood Traffic Mitigation Program

 Traffic in neighborhoods impacts the quality of life for residents, bicycles, pedestrians, as well as drivers.
 Throughout Park City, residents are asking the City to reduce speeding traffic in their neighborhoods.
 For this reason, Neighborhoods First - Park City’s Neighborhood Traffic Mitigation Program (NTMP) - was created.
 Through education, engineering, and enforcement the goal of calmer, safer streets is achievable.

-- Improve livability and promote safe conditions for residents, motorists, bicyclists, and pedestrians by mitigating traffic impacts on local streets.
+- Improving livability and promoting safe conditions for residents, motorists, bicyclists, and pedestrians

-- Educate residents about traffic safety problems occurring in neighborhoods.
+- Educating residents about traffic safety solutions to address problems occurring in neighborhoods

-- Implement traffic calming techniques that are right-sized, effective, and compliant to current federal road safety standard rules and regulations.
+- Implementing traffic calming techniques that are right-sized, effective, and compliant with current federal road safety standard rules and regulations

-- Fulfill Park City's transportation policies and values through clear and respectful communication and collaboration with residents.
+- Applying traffic calming solutions (Complete Streets and People-First Streets) that compliment Park City's transportation policies and values through enhanced communication and collaboration with residents

 - Mike Owens, Park City Fire District

-- Logan Jones, Trails and Open Space Coordinator- Sustainability
+- Logan Jones, Trails and Open Space Coordinator

 - Michelle Downard, Resident Advocate